Crimes of Passion (1984 film): Casting

-The male lead was given to Tony Perkins.
-"It's a marvelous role", said Perkins, "unlike anything I've ever done."

 Russell had an excellent working relationship with Sandler.
 Sandler says the biggest change to the script came with the character of Shayne.
 Originally he was written as a psychiatrist but Anthony Perkins had just played a psychiatrist on Broadway in Equus and did not want to play another psychiatrist.
 Russell came up with the idea of making him a reverend.
+"It's a marvelous role", said Perkins, "unlike anything I've ever done."

 Kathleen Turner had read the script and wanted to do the film, over the advice of her agent, because she wanted to break away from her image in Romancing the Stone.

 Sandler says Jeff Bridges read the script and wanted to do the role of Grady, dropping his price from $3 million to $1 million, but the film could not afford him.
 Patrick Swayze and Alec Baldwin auditioned but it was decided to go with John Laughlin.
 "He was this guy plucked out of nowhere, so I think he felt a little uneasy and nervous, but it kind of worked for the character", said Sandler.
 "He sort of saw that in him and actually pushed his buttons in that direction because he thought it worked for the character, who was very uncomfortable and uneasy and all that."